Anish342/Anish342.github.io/about.md

 **Personal Interests:**
 I enjoy playing basketball, and have been to multiple national level competitions.
-I have a deep appreciation for music and thoroughly enjoy exploring new genres and discovering fresh tracks to listen to.
+I have a passion for music, delighting in both the experience of listening and the excitement of exploring new genres and discovering fresh tracks to add to my playlist.